-9th graders are required to complete two semesters each of English I, Math, Science, Physical Education, and one semester of Health Education.
+9th graders are required to complete two semesters each of English, Physical Education, and one semester of Health Education.
 It is recommended students complete one semester of Driver Ed.
+In addition, students are to complete six semesters of an Math elective, six semesters of an English elective, two semesters of a Science elective, and two and a half semesters of Social Studies elective by the time they graduate.

-10th graders are required to complete two semesters each of English II, Math, Science, U.S. History, and Physical Education.
-Students are also required to complete one semester of Speech and one semester of Composition.

-11th graders are required to complete two semesters each of Math, Science, and Physical Education.
-In addition, students are to complete two semesters of an English elective their junior or senior year.
+10th graders are required to complete two semesters each of English, American History, Physical Education, one semester of Speech and one semester of Composition.
+In addition, students are to complete six semesters of a Math elective, four semesters of a Science elective, and two semesters of a Social Studies elective by the time they graduate.